IrisDynamics/orcaSDK/README.md

 cmake --build . --config release
 ```

-For further information regarding CMake projects in Visual Studio, [CMake Project in Visual Studio](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170) is a helpful resource.

 If the cmake commands complete without displaying error messages, then you're done!
-The resulting executable should be placed in either the Debug or Release directory generated within your build directory.
+The resulting executable should be placed in either the Debug or Release directory generated within your build directory, or within the build directory itself.

 ## What's Next?